TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 Therefore, it is difficult to expect full coverage of these techniques for any non-trivial programs.

 ###### Structure-Oriented Approaches
-Structure-Oriented Approaches take a *divide and conquer* approach to obtaining full coverage.
+Structure-Oriented Approaches take a *divide and conquer* approach to obtain full coverage.
 In this approach, a separate search is done for each uncovered element.

 **Branch-Distance-Oriented Approaches**:
 Branch-Distance-Oriented Approaches use branch predicates in combination with Random Search or Genetic Algorithms for the more difficult cases.
 A path is chosen and the relevant branch predicates are extracted.
-A Genetic Algorithm is then used to find input data that satisfies all the branch predicates at once.
+A Genetic Algorithm is then used to find input data that satisfies all branch predicates at once.
 Since this technique requires rigid constraints, the chance of getting stuck in local optima is high.
 It would be better if more feedback could be provided via the objective function.
 This is where control oriented approaches come into play.